fertfest/FullstackOpen/part0/diagram_add_new_note_spa.md

     server-->>browser: {"message":"note created"}
     deactivate server

-    Note right of browser: The browser didn't render the entire page but the new note!
+    Note right of browser: The browser didn't render the entire page again, but the new note to the page!
 ```